Your goal is simple: take your big idea to market.

 The good news is that big ideas don’t start big.
 They start small.
 Their creators tap into the essence of the idea—the very reason people need it to begin with—and create the minimum.

 Businesses you know and love started this way.
 Think Facebook, Dropbox, Google, DailyWorth, Mailchimp … the list could go on and on.
+They turned the a simple “make money fast” strategy into big impact and long-term revenue growth.

 Yet, time and again, we try to do better and go big right out of the gate.